 Tuesday, January 12, 2021 / by Randy Durham

 It's my job to oversee marketing activities for hundreds of residential listings.
 In the past, our team even specialized in expired and distressed properties.
 When the market was slower, combing through showing feedback was a crucial part of revamping their marketing strategies and still is relevant today even in a faster-paced market.
 In real estate, great photography is your friend.
-However, like people, some homes actually photograph very well.
-Photographers can lift shadows to show the entire shot a room to highlight desired features like open floor plans, shiny hardwood floors, decorative touches, etc. However, we can't photoshop things like dated wallpaper or poor upkeep or a truckload clutter with no place to hide it.
+Photographers can lift shadows to show the entire shot a room to highlight desired features like open floor plans, shiny hardwood floors, and decorative touches.
+However, they can't photoshop things like dated wallpaper or poor upkeep, or a truckload clutter with no place to hide it.
 Think of this process like seeing a great pair of pants on the rack and then realizing the pants give you a muffin top when you got to the dressing room.
 If pictures lead a buyer to be interested in your home, a showing is like trying a house on for size.
 Sometimes, images and virtual tours are only one of the key features that lead to love at first showing and the eventual offer.

-The Remedy: Use an enzyme-based cleaner for pet accidents.
-I’ll link the product I recommend to all my clients below and they have formulas for both cats and dogs.
+How to Deal: Use an enzyme-based cleaner for pet accidents.
+They have formulas for both cats and dogs.
 Scoop litterboxes daily if you have cats, and if you have a lot of fur dander make sure you stay on top of it with sweeping if you have hardwood or tiled floors.
 Another trick is to place an air purifier and wall fresheners near couches and beds will also cut down on odors.
 This is very helpful if you have a large dog.
 If your pet has a history of relieving themselves outside of the pads or litter box, do a clean sweep of the house before you let anyone show it so you can spot clean areas with the cleaner I recommend.
 If you have carpet in any common areas make sure to vacuum, this helps out the allergy sufferers tremendously while they are viewing your home.
-You would be surprised how many people are allergic to dogs and cats and some of them don’t even know it.

 2. Wallpaper: Wallpaper trends.
 I think it's actually trending again.
 Regardless, wallpaper relies heavily on the individual and ultimately boils down to a taste issue.
-This is why you see phrases like neutral paint colors or neutral décor.
+This is why you see phrases like neutral paint colors or neutral décor in the listing descriptions.
 The reasoning behind these terms is to make your home appealing to as many buyers as possible.
-There is a fine line between retro and dated.
-Unfortunately, some patterns just don't age as well as others.
-Just like the neighborhood, a general reason that narrows down home searches that aren't always specified by the buyers or their agent.
+Unfortunately, some wallpaper choices just don't age as well as others.
 If the home has wallpaper, it is often ruled out with the agent using one polite term in the feedback--"updating".
 Some buyers see wallpaper as a cheap update, but others find it a laborious time drain if you aren't looking for a fixer-upper.
 Most buyers are under a microscope with loan preapproval, so they are very budget-conscious.
 Also, shopping for homes, and being under contract to buy is stressful enough for them.
 This is no surprise that most of them want to do as little as possible after the closing happens because let’s face it, moving isn’t fun either.

-The fix: Strip the wallpaper yourself or hire a pro.
+How to Deal: Strip the wallpaper yourself or hire a pro.
 It slashes the time spent on the market and doesn’t make the home appealing to a larger pool of buyers.
+If you are pressed for time or money, stick to getting rid of wallpaper in main rooms like the kitchen and living room.

 The Fix: Some people couldn’t care less about yard work, but planting tough yard staples like ornamental grasses, blooming shrubs, and hedges are a great option because it can add seasonal interest without being too fussy about upkeep.
 Another alternative if there is limited yard space or no yard at all is container gardening.
 Lots of people are into gardens, and observing the lighting conditions on things you already have growing may help your buyer find a positive feature in the home.
 Focus on revamping the front walkway, exterior maintenance, and little touches that say you care about the home.